Ulyysses/tv-shop/README.md

 ### `npm run dev`

 Launches the application in development mode using Vite.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.

 ### `npm run build`